ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step04.md

 (**Note:** This was not tested on a Windows machine, but if you are on Windows and using the GitBash shell instead of the command prompt, the following should work.)

 ```
-// Switch to the pages directory
 cd src/pages

-// Modify the "Home" directory to make it the "Current Weather" directory
 mkdir current-weather forecast uv-index
 git mv home/home.ts current-weather/current-weather.ts
 git mv home/home.scss current-weather/current-weather.scss
 git mv home/home.html current-weather/current-weather.html
 rmdir home

-// Modify the "About" directory to make it the "Forecast" directory
 git mv about/about.ts forecast/forecast.ts
 git mv about/about.scss forecast/forecast.scss
 git mv about/about.html forecast/forecast.html
 rmdir about

-// Modify the "Contact" directory to make it the "UV Index" directory
 git mv contact/contact.ts uv-index/uv-index.ts
 git mv contact/contact.scss uv-index/uv-index.scss
 git mv contact/contact.html uv-index/uv-index.html
 rmdir contact

-// Return to the project root directory
 cd ../..
 ```